-Please note that the Wildside Trail is closed seasonally from November 1st - May 1st.
+The Wildside Trail is open seasonally from May 1st - October 31st.

 Located on the Western side of Flores Island, the Wildside Trail offers guests the opportunity to travel along an 11 km escape into the remote and pristine wilderness of the ʕaḥuusʔatḥ haḥuułii.
 A unique showcase of our history and culture, the trail follows a route that has been used for hundreds of years by the Ahousaht people for spiritual purposes, the gathering of medicinal plants and seasonal foods, as well as the collection of wood and bark for cultural uses.
 Walking the Wildside Trail, guests pass through many historically rich and significant areas, each indicated along the way by signs created by Stanley Sam Sr and painted by his son, Hutch Sam.

 Otherwise known as First Beach, K’iihxnit has to do with our teachings regarding a spiritual octopus.
 Our history relays that if you ever were to find an octopus on land breaking yew wood branches, you were to rub the octopus all over your body, which would in turn give you great strength.
 Once, on this beach, a man found an octopus doing exactly this, and followed his teachings.
 He became so strong that he could break a branch of yew wood with his bare hands.